July 14, 2020 4 min read

 Rats and mice chew the plastic off of these wires to use it as nesting material.
 If you wrap the new wires with rat tape, the pests will find an unpleasant surprise the next time they try to bite down on the new wires.
 Rat tape is treated with capsaicin, the stuff in hot peppers that makes you cry.
 Rats and mice absolutely aren't too fond of capsaicin, which is why this will get the pests to move out of your vehicle.
 They will not want to chew the wires and therefore will be at a loss for nesting materials inside the engine block.

 Purchase and Install the A24 Rat and Mouse Trap Kits for Home Trapping

 Another type of non-toxic rat trap is the A24 Rat and Mouse trap.
 These traps entice the pests with a non-toxic lure bait that encourages the rats and mice to step into the trap chamber.
-Once inside, a CO2- loaded hammer mechanism delivers a kill blow that is quick and humane.
+Once inside, a CO2- loaded hammer mechanism delivers a kill blow that is quick kill.
 You can install these devices easily into the open spaces under the hood of your truck and even place them on the ground near the tires.
 Every CO2 container in each trap kit can deliver up to 24 strikes, thereby killing up to 24 rats and mice and preventing them from calling your truck's engine block home.
-The A24 is certified humane, and safe around children and pets.
+The A24 is quick-kill, and safe around children and pets.